Voice Disorders

 What is a voice disorder?

-A voice disorder refers to changes in the quality of your voice.
-These changes, called hoarseness, can make your voice sound breathy, strained, and/or raspy.
+A voice disorder or dysphonia refers to changes in the quality of your voice.
+These changes can make your voice sound rough, hoarse, breathy, strained, and/or raspy.
 In some cases, the volume or pitch of your voice can change.

 How is a voice disorder treated?